Ben-Hardy/SoManyFizzBuzzes/README.md

 #### FORTRAN 90

 it should compile and run just fine with `gfortran fizzbuzz.f90` and then `./a.out`.
-The output formatting is messed up but for never having done fortran I was impressed I got this far in 10 minutes.
+The output formatting is messed up but for never having done fortran I was impressed I got this far in 10ish minutes.
+I haven't tested it on Linux yet, but it plays nicely with the implementation of GCC downloaded on Mac via Homebrew (GCC version 4.9).